-I was sitting the last row of the giant auditorium in the Valley Life Science Building for my Transnational Feminisms class when I first saw him.
+I was sitting in the last row of the giant auditorium in the Valley Life Science Building for my Transnational Feminisms class when I first saw him.
 The auditorium was filled with at least 100 women, some of whom even had their cleavage showing or their nipples slightly protruding through their shirts.
 (Collective gasp!)
 At first, he seemed to camouflage himself in the classroom as someone who had, in fact, seen boobs before.
 He sat perfectly still; not paying mind to the Victoria’s Secret Bombshell push-up bras around him that boasted the racks of their owners surrounding him.

 Beside him was a woman who had her newborn baby sitting on a carrier on the floor next to her seat.
 It was not until 30 minutes into lecture, between the yawns of students and the sounds of fingers feverishly typing on keyboards that the newborn began to cry, attracting the attention of the mother, the male student, and myself.
 I watched as she swiftfully removed her baby from the carrier, lifted up her shirt, and attached the baby to her boob, almost all in one motion.

 As a mother who breastfed her son when he was a baby, I looked at this woman with admiration; both at how easily she had gotten her baby to latch and at how confident she was in her duty as a mother to feed her child.
 So confident, in fact, that she did not notice in the slightest the male student beside her, who at this point, needed a crane to help lift his jaw up from the floor.
 He looked around to see if other people were also taking notice of this catastrophic event — a woman exposing her breast in public to feed her child.
 It was then that a few other students in the back rows of the lecture hall, women included, interlocked eyes with one another, their pupils all screaming “Oh my god, that’s a boob!”